Digital-Preservation-Coalition/bit-list/content/entries/non-standard-public-records/index.en.md

   Obviously, these records should not be created using these channels in the first place.
 It is probably unlawful for those in public office.
 However, we know there has and always will be this kind of backdoor activity and pretty much always a scandal when it is revealed.
 The challenge is managing to collect it.

-  Maybe at the time of creating this entry, the Jury was thinking of legal data examples, but at this point, in time, I think the species best belongs under "Public Records" and so should be moved there.
 ---
 **2023 Review**